✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Molokini Snorkeling

-A half-submerged volcanic crater 3 miles off Maui's south coast, Molokini offers some of the best snorkeling in the Pacific — visibility to 150 feet, colorful reef fish, occasional manta rays, and almost no current.
-Only accessible by boat; book through Trilogy or Pride of Maui for the best experience.
+A half-submerged volcanic crater 3 miles off Maui's south coast with visibility to 150 feet.
+Only accessible by boat — book through Trilogy or Pride of Maui.
 Morning trips are significantly clearer than afternoon.

 04